r0ml/mod_git/README.md

 mod_git is an Apache module which serves files from a (possibly bare) git repo.
-The client specifies, via cookie or query parameter, which commit to use, and Apache serves the version of the file from that commit.
+The client specifies, via cookie, which commit to use, and Apache serves the version of the file from that commit.

 Configuration is simple.
 Include the module by